autowarefoundation/autoware.universe/system/autoware_component_monitor/README.md

 # autoware_component_monitor

+The `autoware_component_monitor` package allows monitoring system usage of component containers.
+The composable node inside the package is attached to a component container, and it publishes CPU and memory usage of the container.

 ## Running

-The `autoware_component_monitor` package allows monitoring system usage of component containers.
-The composable node inside the package is attached to a component container, and it published CPU and memory usage of the container.

 To attach the node into a component container, you can load the composable node directly in your launch file: